p0wen/WaveApartments/README.md

 #### Media

-All photos were taken from Pexels, a stock image library, with the exception of the photos of the apparment pictures and pictures of the restaurant recommendations.
+All photos were taken from Pexels, a stock image library, with the exception of the photos of the apartment pictures and pictures of the restaurant recommendations.

 #### Acknowledgments